icopy-site/awesome/docs/awesome/awesome-docker.md

 -   [Panamax](https://github.com/CenturyLinkLabs/panamax-ui) :skull: - An open-source project that makes deploying complex containerized apps as easy as Drag-and-Drop by [@CenturyLinkLabs][centurylinklabs].
 -   [Rancher](https://github.com/rancher/rancher) - An open source project that provides a complete platform for operating Docker in production by [@rancher][rancher].
 -   [RedHerd Framework](https://github.com/redherd-project/redherd-framework) - RedHerd is a collaborative and serverless framework for orchestrating a geographically distributed group of assets capable of simulating complex offensive cyberspace operations.
 By [@RedHerdProject](https://github.com/redherd-project).
--   [Swarm-cronjob](https://github.com/https://github.com/veggiemonk/awesome-docker/blob/master/crazy-max/swarm-cronjob) - Create jobs on a time-based schedule on Swarm by [@https://github.com/veggiemonk/awesome-docker/blob/master/crazy-max](https://github.com/veggiemonk/awesome-docker/blob/master/crazy-max)
+-   [Swarm-cronjob](https://github.com/crazy-max/swarm-cronjob) - Create jobs on a time-based schedule on Swarm by [@crazy-max]

 ### PaaS